 LearnLab research-supportive learning and collaboration system

-Academic staff at the Faculty of Education and Social Work are in a position unique among the University's academics: they frequently need to gather and collate information from their teaching environment as part of their research activities.
+Academic staff at the Sydney School of Education and Social Work are in a position unique among the University's academics: they frequently need to gather and collate information from their teaching environment as part of their research activities.

 LearnLab supports synchronous and asynchronous online learning including chat, forums and wikis as well as, more importantly, allowing the activity information collected by these tools to be stored and analysed for research purposes.

-The Master of Learning Science and Technology program is delivered flexibly through LearnLab and contributes to the faculty's ongoing research in technology-supported learning.
+The Master of Learning Science and Technology program is delivered flexibly through LearnLab and contributes to the school's ongoing research in technology-supported learning.

 Educational Video Annotation (EVA)